LucieMrc/TD_Augmenta/README.md

 # Augmenta Fusion : Set up and calibration

-## Set up of the scene and projection on Augmenta Fusion
+## Set up of the scene and projection

 Open AugmentaFusion.